About Freedom NWPA

 We believe that awareness is the first step toward freedom, and that every member of our community can play a role in ending human trafficking.

-From educational presentations, to helpful resources and workshops, We equip you with what you need to make a difference!
+From educational presentations, to helpful resources and workshops, we equip you with what you need to make a difference!

 Freedom Northwestern Pennsylvania anti-human trafficking activism in rural communities education resources classes about human trafficking